 UK BBFC Certificate: PG

-Popular in: Netherlands and Canada
+Popular in: United Kingdom and Netherlands

 Highest chart position: 1

 Weeks on box office: 9